 We have heard you.
 Now, we are going to share how we can help, or tell you who we think can.
 If it is us that can help, we will talk to you about signing an attorney authorization form to make us your legal advocate.
-If we think someone else is best suited to help you, we will talk to you about referring your case over to that other firm.
+If we think someone else is best suited to help you, we will talk to you about associating with co-counsel on your case.
 Either way, the next action taken (if any), is up to you.

 You will likely have questions - fire away.
 We will do our best to answer them.
 But please don't be frustrated if we cannot answer some case-specific questions.
 Often, we do not have enough confirmed information to speak to certain aspects of your matter.

 There is no trickery here.
 Free means free - no cost to you.
 Our consultations are free of cost and free of obligation.
-You can contact us at any time to discuss your case.
+You can contact us at any time for a free initial discussion about your case.

 If you or a loved one has been involved in an accident, it is likely that you are experiencing a measure of confusion, if not entirely overwhelmed.
 The legal process may seem unclear, insurance companies may be pressuring you, and medical bills may be piling up.